Faetu/Faetu.github.io/_posts/2024-08-11-blockroom.md

 ## 3. What is the flag that the first user got access to?

 The flag was clearly in a file saved and the user download it over smb.
-To get the file content, the smb encrypted frame has to be decrypted:
+To get the file content, the SMB-encrypted frame must be decrypted:

 ![Encrypted SMB3](/assets/images/blockroom/encrypted_smb.png){: .w-100 .shadow }